Vyral/base-template/_posts/2018-06-28-a-great-strategy-for-real-estate-investors.md

 In Park City, there are a lot of nightly rentals, but people may not know that if someone is staying in a property for more than 30 days, they gain tenancy rights to the property and the owner can’t just ask that person to leave even if there isn’t a lease in place.
 A state-standardized lease goes into effect after 30 days. **As a leasing agent, we want to protect the owner and mitigate some of those potential problems prior to placing someone in the property.**

 If you have any questions for Kim about this topic, feel free to give her a call at (435) 640-6025.
-Stay tuned for part 2 of our series that is coming in a few weeks.
+Stay tuned for part two of our series that is coming in a few weeks.

 In the meantime, if you have any questions for me or any real estate needs that I can assist with, don’t hesitate to give me a call or send me an email.
 I look forward to hearing from you soon.